 Student Code of Conduct

-Any academic or administrative official, any University staff member, any member of the faculty, any aggrieved member of the neighborhood community, or any student may file charges against any student or student organization for misconduct.
+- Any academic or administrative official, any university staff member, any member of the faculty, or any student may file charges against any student or student organization for misconduct.

-The charges will be filed with the Office of Student Affairs.
-The Vice President for Student Affairs will direct the case to the Judiciary Committee or the case will be handled administratively, based upon the Code of Conduct violations implicated by the charge or admission of guilt.
-The administrator's decision as to the appropriate forum shall be final.
+- The charges will be filed with the Office of the Vice President for Student Success.
+That office will direct the case to the Office of Judiciary Affairs to be handled administratively, or the case will be forwarded to the Judiciary Committee, based upon the Student Code of Conduct violations implicated by the charge or admission of guilt.
+The administrator’s decision as to the appropriate forum shall be final.

-The Office of Student Affairs shall, in accordance with the section entitled Inappropriate Behavior, determine whether the case will be heard administratively or by the Judiciary Committee.
+- The Office of the Vice President for Student Success shall in conjunction with the Office of Judicial Affairs, in accordance with the section entitled Inappropriate Behavior, determine whether the case will be heard administratively or by the Judiciary Committee.